 - a) Name of legal entity;

 - b) Type of legal entity;

 - c) Main activity of legal entity;

-- d) Percentage of ownership interest and, if different, percentage of For any subsidiary of the licence applicant, the following information must also be provided:
+- Percentage of ownership interest and, if different, percentage of voting rights held.

+For any subsidiary of the licence applicant, the following information must also be provided:

 - e) Share capital;

 - f) Total assets;

 - g) Total revenues;

 - h) Total equity.